 The University is required through federal mandates to be non-discriminatory based on disability in all its programs and services.
 These obligations apply to all individuals employed by the university.
-The process of non-discrimination has as its goal to minimize the effects of a disability that results from an environment created with consideration for the vast diversity of human characteristics in physical and/or mental ability.
+The process of non-discrimination has as its goal to minimize the effects of a disability that results from an environment created without consideration for the vast diversity of human characteristics in physical and/or mental ability.
 Accommodations are provided to ensure that qualifed students are able to participate in and benefit from any university program or service.

 No otherwise qualified student shall be excluded solely on the basis of disability from participation in, be denied the benefits of, or otherwise be subjected to discrimination under, any academic, research, occupational training, housing, counseling, financial aid, physical education, athletics, recreation, transportation, other extra-curricular, or other postsecondary education program or activity (from Section 504, Rehabilitation Act of 1973).